cartoon-raccoon/toaruwm/README.md

 # toaruwm

-### A certain X window manager
+## A certain desktop

 ---

-A tiling X11 window manager library written in Rust.
+A desktop creation library written in Rust.
 Some of its features include:

 - Can be downloaded as a binary or used as a crate.
 - Supports multiple X backends, including user-implemented ones.